WildcatGameStudios/WildcatGameStudios.github.io/src/chapter_1.md

   Create a new repository on GitHub from a template repository
 > Push an existing local repository to GitHub
 ```

+Continue with default options for the rest of the installation process.
+Note
+that, if it asks for you to input a password for your account, use your
+personal access token generated above instead of your account password.

 ## 1.4: How Git Works